chinamike65/hugo-tuolesi/content/book4/book4en.md

 Once, Master Gazang Qusong talked about the exchange of bodhicitta, and he talked for seven days.

 He said: "Self-interest, love, I respect my thoughts, which are ghosts and demons.
-When you have such thoughts, you must think about how many times you have been harmed by this kind of thoughts, and you must be afraid of these thoughts and thoughts. , and to beat it.
+When you have such thoughts, you must think about how many times you have been harmed by this kind of thoughts, and you must be afraid of these thoughts and thoughts, and to beat it.

 When the heart of loving him and respecting him arises, praise yourself: 'Oh, that's right to think so'. "

 Think again, why do Buddhas and Bodhisattvas have so many extraordinary merits and virtues?
 It is because Buddhas and Bodhisattvas respect all beings, love all beings, have interests, and have the hearts of all beings.

 The Buddhist scriptures say, "What kind of karma is created, what kind of fruit is produced."

 Respecting others will also be loved and respected by others.
 This is a causal relationship.

 Why does everyone naturally respect Buddhas and Bodhisattvas?
 It is also because Buddhas and Bodhisattvas love and respect all beings.